YAOMVP/Software-testing/README.md

 The test plan is a document which describes test strategy, goals, schedule.

-==We also have two types of test plans.
-Master Test Plan.
-Phase Test Plan.==

 There are the following types of test plans.

 1. The main test plan.
 It is a single, high-level test plan for the project that brings all other test plans together.